AndrewLBeasley/php/README.md

                 2. the name of the DB.
                 3. the username.
                 4. the password.
-            use the MySQL Improved extension
+            use the MySQL Improved extension mysqli_connect

+        g. query the database